Masquerade gala benefits Back to School clothing drive

 Individual tickets are $175 with tables of 10 starting at $1,750.
 Sponsorships are available beginning at $3,000.

-To purchase tickets, reserve a table or for more information, visit www.btscd.com/gala.
+To purchase tickets, reserve a table or for more information, visit btscd.com/gala.

 Founded in 1967, the Back to School Clothing Drive, is Arizona’s largest provider of uniforms, clothing, backpacks and school supplies to more than 25,000 Title I elementary-school students at over 260 Maricopa County schools.